+Conclusion

-The impact of military deployments on students and children are numerous and impact family life in general for a sustained period of time.
-It is not atypical for National Guard and Reserve families to keep information regarding their deployment status confidential.
-Forty-two percent of the at-home spouses had “high-risk” levels of parental stress on another questionnaire.
-Children of military families show high stress levels and were about seven times more likely to score at high risk for development of or on-going psychosocial problems.
+Military deployments impact students and children in numerous ways for a sustained period of time.
+It is not unusual for National Guard and Reserve families to keep information regarding their deployment status confidential.
+Forty-two percent of the at-home spouses of military personnel reported “high-risk” levels of parental stress on another questionnaire.
+Children of military families show high stress levels and were about seven times more likely to score at high risk for development of ongoing psychosocial problems.
 Thus it remains critically important to have open lines for communication with parents.